-Mica Mines is a 5.3 mile moderately trafficked out and back trail located near Gateway, CO that features beautiful wild flowers and is good for all skill levels.
+Mica Mines Trail is a 2.6 mile moderately trafficked out and back trail located near Gateway, CO that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 NOT 5.3 miles.
 This trail is posted as 1.3 miles at the trailhead.
 But a good, easy hike all the same.
 Beautiful canyon and interesting destination.

 gentle hike. popular with kids and school groups. otherwise nice canyon scenery. gets warm early.

 This trail is really fun.
 Lots of up and downhills so you don't get too tired at once.
 Does have some tricky technical areas, especially if you go up into the mine.
 Beautiful scenery!
 Not sure about the 5.3 miles though.
 The sign at the trailhead says 1.3 miles, that's 2.6 round trip and going off my step counter and the time it took me and a young kid, I don't see the 5 miles being accurate